Date

 A successful DIY project is all about the prep work.
 Before you even think about ordering materials or climbing a ladder, taking the time to plan will save you from major headaches down the road.
 A solid plan ensures your installation goes smoothly, your roof is secure, and you stay on budget.
 Think of it as creating a roadmap for your project.
 Getting these details right from the start is the single best thing you can do to ensure a professional-quality result that you can be proud of for years to come.
 Let’s walk through the essential steps to get you ready.

-Assess Your Current Roof
+Start by Inspecting Your Current Roof

 First things first, take a good, hard look at your existing roof.
 What you find will determine your next steps.
 In some cases, you might be able to install metal roofing directly over a single layer of asphalt shingles, which can save you a lot of time and demolition work.
 However, this depends entirely on your local building codes and the condition of your current roof structure.
 Before you decide, carefully inspect the roof deck for any signs of rot, soft spots, or water damage.
 A complete tear-off is often the better choice because it lets you inspect and repair the underlying structure, ensuring a solid foundation for your new residential roofing.